The Bankrate promise

 It’s possible to find lenders willing to work with business owners with bad credit and limited time in business.
 But the more favorable those factors look to the lender, the better the interest rate you’ll score on your equipment loan.

 That interest isn’t the only potential cost to evaluate.
 Some equipment financing comes with loan fees like origination fees, late fees, or prepayment penalties, so be sure to read the fine print to know what you’ll potentially pay.

 Equipment loan vs. equipment leasing

 You can compare this to buying a car.
-With an auto loan, you pay more each month, but you own the car once you pay off what you borrowed.
+With an auto loan, you pay more monthly, but you own the car once you pay off what you borrowed.
 When you lease, you essentially rent the vehicle, which has several advantages.

 Equipment leasing typically doesn’t require a down payment, making it a better option for business owners who can’t afford to tie up funds to purchase equipment.
 Another advantage to leasing is that it can protect you from depreciation or obsolescence.
 If you’re buying something that won’t be worth much — or even functioning or relevant — by the time your loan term ends, owning the asset doesn’t go very far.
 With little-to-no resale value, leasing it might make more sense for your business.

 Pros and cons of equipment loans

 If you’re still trying to decide between an equipment loan and a lease, knowing the pros and cons of equipment financing can help.
 Here are some of the upsides and drawbacks of an equipment loan to consider:

 - Fast funding.
 Some lenders who offer business equipment loans expedite these applications because there is built-in collateral.
 If you are working with an online lender, you could get funds in just a day or two.